spacemeat/humon/README.md

 The API allows for serializing a trove back to memory or a stream.
 There are three options to serialize humon objects:
 1. **Preserve**: A direct copy of the original file is produced, including all comments and commas and whitespace.
 Just a brainless memory slam.
 1. **Minimal**: This reduces whitespace to at most one character each to pare down length.
 Humon does as much as it can, but if you choose to preserve comments in the minified output, you may notice that not all newlines get replaced.
 This is because the next read operation on the resultant file must replicate the comment associations from the original, and that requires some comments be on their own line.
 Also, C++-style //comments end in a newline, and tokens after must be on their own line, so those newlines are also preserved.
-1. **Pretty**: This produces a clean, indented, eminently readable string.
+1. **Pretty**: This produces a clean, indented, possibly colorized, eminently readable string.

 Each of these options allows you to remove comments (perhaps for security), and also provide a color table for syntax highlighting.
 This is useful for producing colored output for a text-based shell, or perhaps HTML.